Meet Our Team

 Possible Board Member.

 Lisa has served as recital coordinator since April of 2020, when programs moved online.
-As program consultant since late June 2020, she also works on website design and all aspects of Monteverdi Music School's online presence.
-Lisa also teaches flute at Monteverdi, and you can read her full bio here.
+As program consultant since late June 2020, she also works on website design and other limited aspects of Monteverdi Music School's online presence.
+Lisa also teaches flute at Monteverdi, and you can read her flute bio here.

 A musician since childhood, Larry has made music recordings since his teens.
 He worked in studios and concert venues through the 1970s, when he earned a Bachelor of Music degree in music engineering.
 A progressive hearing loss led to a research-oriented masters degree in audiology, and now he has come full circle: creating laboratory sound systems used in hearing aid and cochlear implant research.
 A member of the Monteverdi board since 2018, Larry has remained a performing musician, playing guitar and electric bass at venues throughout Vermont.